isamumu/starter-academic/content/publication/fpga21/index.md

 publication: In *The 2021 ACM/SIGDA International Symposium on Field-Programmable Gate Arrays*
 publication_short: In *FPGA '21*

 abstract: Recent developments have shown FPGAs to be effective for data centre applications, but debugging support in that environment has not evolved correspondingly.
 This presents an additional barrier to widespread adoption.
-This work proposes Debug Governors, a new open-source debugger designed for controllability and interactive debugging that can help to locate issues across multiple FPGAs. <br /> A Debug Governor can pause, log, drop, and/or inject data into any streaming interface.
+This work proposes Debug Governors, a new open-source debugger designed for controllability and interactive debugging that can help to locate issues across multiple FPGAs. <br /><br />A Debug Governor can pause, log, drop, and/or inject data into any streaming interface.
 These operations enable single-stepping, unit testing, and interfacing with software.
-Hundreds of Debug Governors can fit in a single FPGA and, because they are transparent when inactive, can be left "dormant'' in production designs. <br />We show how Debug Governors can be used to resolve functional problems on a real FPGA, and how they can be extended to memory-mapped protocols.
+Hundreds of Debug Governors can fit in a single FPGA and, because they are transparent when inactive, can be left "dormant'' in production designs. <br /><br />We show how Debug Governors can be used to resolve functional problems on a real FPGA, and how they can be extended to memory-mapped protocols.

 # Summary.
 An optional shortened abstract.
 # summary: